ghoomfrog/silili/README.md

 - *si* is a "talking" hand gesture, not near the mouth.
 - *siw* is a downward flat hand with side-pointing fingers, in front of the forehead.
 - *kulu* is a hand near the ear, pointing up with the index.
-- *tuku* is an upward finger rubbing gesture.
+- *tuku* is an upward finger-rubbing gesture.
 - *paj* is a fist moving up and down in front of the chest.
 - *win* is a thumbs-up near the face.
 - *wiki* is a raised pinkie.